paulross/PythonExtensionPatterns/doc/sphinx/source/canonical_function.rst

         assert(!
 PyErr_Occurred());

-An alternative check for no lingering Exceptions:
+An alternative check for no lingering Exceptions with non-debug builds:

 .. code-block:: c

         if(PyErr_Occurred()) {
+            PyObject_Print(PyErr_Occurred(), stdout, Py_PRINT_RAW);
             goto except;
         }

 Now we assume that any argument is a "Borrowed" reference so we increment it (we need a matching ``Py_DECREF`` before function exit, see below).
 The first pattern assumes a non-NULL argument.

 .. code-block:: c